Moloko897/aws-reStart-journery/databases/database-design.md

 To Insert, Update, and Delete Data in a Database

 ## Concepts Covered
-Insert rows into a table
+Insert rows into a table,
-Update rows in a table
+Update rows in a table,
-Delete rows from a table
+Delete rows from a table and
 Import rows from a database backup file

 ## Sample command